-In this section you can find out more about what rehabilitation psychiatry is, who it is for and see what individuals with lived experience say about it.What is rehabilitation psychiatry and who is it for?
+In this section you can find out more about people's experiences of living with complex mental health conditions, and their experience of psychiatric care.What is rehabilitation psychiatry and who is it for?

 The overarching principles of rehabilitation are:

 - To be embedded within local mental healthcare services